-This searching procedure can also be adjusted to make use of weights which act as heuristics and constraints on the creation of a task tree.
-These heuristics can be a {\it cost} value that is associated with each motion, influencing the selection of functional units which are added to $T_{task}$.
+The searching procedure can also be adjusted to make use of weights that can act as heuristics or constraints on the creation of a task tree.
+These heuristics can be a {\it cost} value that is associated with each motion, influencing the selection of functional units which are added to $T$.
 We hope to improve the quality of our search through the use of cost values reflecting the complexity of motions or finding the shortest path to accomplishing a goal.

-We now demonstrate an example of task tree searching with an example FOON shown in Figure \ref{fig:tree}.
-One example task tree we obtained by searching this case is shown in Figure \ref{fig:stree}.
+We now demonstrate an example of task tree retrieval using an example FOON in Figure \ref{fig:tree}.
+An example task tree obtained from this FOON is shown as Figure \ref{fig:stree}.
 For emphasis, the graph has been color-coded to distinguish between functional units of two subgraphs; video 1 is denoted by the lime-green object nodes and the red motion nodes, video 2 is denoted by the dark-green object nodes and the indigo motion nodes, and the overlapped functional units are denoted by the yellow object nodes and orange motion nodes.
-The goal is to make cooked ribs (highlighted in purple) given a set of objects observed in the scene (highlighted in blue).
+The goal is to make cooked ribs (highlighted in purple) using a set of objects observed in the scene (highlighted in blue).
 We can start at these blue nodes to arrive to our goal.
 These nodes can be viewed as root nodes in basic tree structures, except that a tree does not typically have multiple roots.
 The path we take is entirely dependent on the availability of the objects in the robot's environment.
 The ability to merge and combine knowledge into one single network makes our network very powerful and useful.
 Within a universal FOON lies many possible task trees for different scenarios.
 These possibilities can be an entirely novel way of executing a task, as there may be several ways of creating a particular meal.
 Our task sequences therefore will not necessarily follow the entire procedure from a single video source.
 For example, there are many ways to prepare a sauce for meat, and by using the knowledge on how to prepare sauces with a variety of ingredients we can compensate for the unavailability of certain items needed if we instead followed one recipe.
 The novelty not only comes from the possibility of different task sequences, but also in the flexibility in how we prepare the meals.